 A documentary reveals that some employees of Securitas Sweden regularly buy sex and are suspected of having bribed for a contract with the city of Malmö.

 A documentary of Uppdrag granskning on the Swedish national television put on the spotlight the behavior of some employees at the security company Securitas.
 They are involved in a corruption case with the municipality of Malmö and regularly pay for sex.

-The documentary reveals that at least four Securitas executives buy sex.
+The documentary reveals that at least four Securitas executives pay for sex.
 Two employees from Malmö municipality involved in the security contract also left because they went to an event in London paid by Securitas despite their manager’s refusal.